bakasheddy/RetainMe-Predicting-Customer-Retention/README.md

 active_member, used as input.
 estimated_salary, used as input. churn, used as the target.
 1 if the client has left the bank during some period or 0 if he/she has not.

-Every bank wants to hold there customers for sustaining their business so the ABC Multinational bank.

-Below is the customer data of account holders at ABC Multinational Bank and the aim of the data will be predicting the Customer Churn.

 # Summary of findings
 - gender groups who churn the most is female